OpenDataLiteracy/jksn-2017/SR/full/abstract.md

 [Abstract Versions](abstract-versioning.md)

-Civic technologies are often lauded for their transformative potential to reduce the barrier between citizens and their government - creating government accountability through various modes of state transparency.
-Central to the value proposition of civic technology for transparency is the need for accurate, trustworthy, and timely release of government information.
-In this paper we review the evolution and growth of civic technologies that capitalize on three forms of government transparency:

-1. Proactive Transparency, which includes open data initiatives to release machine-readable structured information to the public

-2. Reactive Transparency, which includes responses to public records requests, and compliance with freedom of information laws

-3. False Transparency, which includes civic technologies that expose gaps between state activities and public knowledge.

-Through this review we highlight a number of ways in which the transformative potential of civic technologies is indeed being realized to great effect, as well the shortcomings of those efforts.
+Over the last decade innovations in information communication technologies have had a transformative effect on interactions between citizens and their government - creating the potential for greater accountability and more meaningful engagement.
+But, ICTs have also been shaped by citizen demands for greater government transparency, and in particular access to information in readily usable, digital forms.
+Emerging 'civic technologies' for transparency therefore depend upon accurate, trustworthy, and timely release of government information.
+In the following paper we describe innovations in civic technologies that facilitate three forms of government transparency through information release: 1.
+Proactive Transparency, which includes open data initiatives to release machine-readable structured information to the public; 2.
+Reactive Transparency, which includes responses to public records requests, and compliance with freedom of information laws, and; 3.
+False Transparency, which includes civic technologies that expose gaps between state actions and actors, and their public discolosures.
+We conclude with a discussion of the potential futures for civic technologies to facilitate reasoned, accountable, and radical forms of transparency.

 ## Research Questions:

-* What are the results of research into the creation and use of civic transparency technologies?
+In the following sections we seek to answer two specific research questions.

-* How has research, development, or design practices within civic technology changed over the last decade?
-To what ends?
+* First, how have research, development, or design practices within civic technology changed over the last decade?
+What events, innovations, or regime changes have influenced this evolution?

-* Are there recorded governmental reaction in response to the use of civic transparency technologies?
-Why and How.
+* Second, As civic technologies have matured, what are the forms of transparency that they facilitate?
+How do these forms of transparency support, or prohibit government accountability?

 ## Key Terms: